tiisanoja/ruuvi/README.md

 # Ruuvi
-Save ruuvi tag measurements to InfluxDB.
-You can use Graphana to view resukts from database.
+Saves ruuvi tag measurements to InfluxDB.
+You can use Graphana to view results from database.

 ## Building